delboy1978uk/form/README.md

 ![An example generated form](https://raw.githubusercontent.com/delboy1978uk/form/master/tests/_data/form.png)

-v1.1.0 Now has 'Dynamic Form' functionality.
-You can add child forms to fields like radio buttons, and have the form appear on selecting the trigger value.
-See the [Dynamic Form](#dynamic-forms) section of this readme.
+v1.6.0 Now has 'Field Transformer' functionality.
+You can add data transformers to fields to have them conert objects into form data, and vice versa.
+See the [Transformers](#transformers) section of this readme.

 ## Installation
  Install via composer